 When fitting an electric lock release back EMF protection will be required.
-If fitting an AC lock release then a 100nF ceramic disc capacitor must be fitted across the terminals of the lock, shown in Fig.27.
-If fitting a DC lock release (fail secure or fail safe) then a 1N4002 diode must be fitted across the terminals on the lock, shown in Fig.28.
+If fitting an AC lock release then a 100nF ceramic disc capacitor must be fitted across the terminals on the lock and if fitting a DC lock release (fail secure or fail safe) then a 1N4002 diode must be fitted across the terminals on the lock, this is shown in Fig.18.